There are no coincidences.

 Gradually all the logistics then gradually fell into place with people I could trust.
 I no longer use a middleman between the artisan women and myself, because I am on site every three months.
 After a few mishaps and especially the expèrience of using an intermediary who was tempted to keep the money meant for the women's work, I decided that I was the best person to buy from the artisans and pay them.
 Although the logistics of Ethic & Tropic are now properly established in Central America, I am the only person in direct contact with the artisans.

 Approximately 9,000 kilometres from Paris, several days away from major capitals ...
 One speaks of a “gap” when referring to this part of Central America because it is impossible to drive there due the total absence of roads and tracks.

-On this small strip of land of 160 kilometres between the Pacific and the Atlantic, just on the border between Panama and Colombia, there is an area that remains completely undisturbed, where no vehicle has ever entered: el “Tapón del Darién”, in other words the Darién Gap.
+On this small strip of land of 160 kilometres between the Pacific and the Atlantic ocean, just on the border between Panama and Colombia, there is an area that remains completely undisturbed, where no vehicle has ever entered: el “Tapón del Darién”, in other words the Darién Gap.
 This part of the continent, sometimes referred to as the “green hell”, has remained intact since the arrival of the Spanish.

-In the best case scenario, a small motorised boat runs several times a week between some of the more important villages.
+At best, a small motorised boat runs several times a week between some of the more important villages.